Huzaifa-UW/Quiz_Platform/README.md

 # SmartStudy Quiz 🎓

-SmartStudy Quiz is a simple Python-based quiz tool designed to make studying easier and more interactive.
+Please click this click to run the app or just copy paste it in URL:   https://medical-quiz-app.streamlit.app/ SmartStudy Quiz is a simple Python-based quiz tool designed to make studying easier and more interactive.
 Instead of just reading notes, students can practice questions stored in a CSV file and get instant feedback.